 Taking kickboxing classes at 4GK Martial Arts in Patchogue is a great way to lose weight and get fit.
+In fact, an intense kickboxing class is one of the best full-body workouts there is.
 But it could seem intimidating if you have never done it before.
 Here are some tips that will help you feel confident walking into that class for the first time.

 1. FILL THE TANK

 Researchers have discovered that working out on an empty stomach actually causes you to lose muscle instead of developing muscle.
 That’s no good because, for the most part, muscle is what drives your metabolism.
 The less muscle you have, the slower your metabolism will be, which makes it harder to lose weight.
 You will also need fuel for your body to burn during the class.
 It may seem counter-intuitive, but you need to take in calories to fuel your workout.
 Without enough energy to turn up the intensity, you’ll burn fewer calories, which defeats the purpose of working out in the first place!